Kornflex28/iqfit-solver/README.md

 ## IQ FIT
 [IQ FIT](https://www.smartgames.eu/uk/one-player-games/iq-fit) is a game made by [Smart Games®](https://www.smartgames.eu/uk) where one has fit all the 3D-puzzle pieces on the game board in such a way that it turns into a (flat) 2D-image.
 One of the protruding sides of each puzzle piece has 1 ball, the other side has 2 balls.
-So depending on how you orientate a puzzle piece, you get more or less balls.When solved, all puzzle pieces will fit on the game board without any holes uncovered.
+So depending on how you orientate a puzzle piece, you get more or less balls.
+When solved, all puzzle pieces will fit on the game board without any holes uncovered.

 Initial conditions         |  Final solution :-------------------------:|:-------------------------: